 4. Manuel Antonio National Park Guided Tour – Quepos/Manuel Antonio

 Manuel Antonio National Park is the most visited national park in Costa Rica.
-It’s fantastic – it’s full of wildlife, and it has more than one breathtaking beautiful beach where you and your companions can swim and relax.
-Visiting this park is a must-do for anyone of any age or interest that visits Costa Rica.
+It’s fantastic – it’s full of wildlife and has more than one breathtaking beautiful beach where you and your companions can swim and relax.
+Visiting this park is a must-do for anyone of any age or interest who visits Costa Rica.

-Of course, it’s possible to visit Manuel Antonio National Park on your own, and many people do.
+Of course, it’s possible to visit Manuel Antonio National Park alone, and many people do.
 However, you will have a much better and much more memorable time if you visit the park with a guide.
 This half-day, three-hour, small-group tour is limited to ten participants.

 See Related: Best Beaches in Costa Rica (Top Spots Ranked!)